What criteria did Administration consider when developing the funding options?

 How did you determine the suggested funding options?

 Agricultural assessment has been frozen since 1995.
 Farmland assessment is $156 Million out of the total $1.7 Billion in assessment.
 A way of collecting additional revenue is needed.
 The Municipal Government Act (MGA) has limited opportunities by which tax revenue can be collected.
-Working with County lawyers, the implementation of the business tax to livestock producers and a special tax to crop producers was determined to be the best solutions offered under the MGA.
+Working with County lawyers, the implementation of the business tax to livestock producers is determined to be the best solution offered under the MGA.

 Why is the County considering implementing a Business Tax for livestock producers?